NurRifai99/NurRifai99/Readme.md

   <h1>
     💫 About Me:
   </h1>
-  I'm just a student who likes to learn progamming
+  I'm just a student who likes to learn programming
 </div>